Swift-Squirrel/Docs/v0/Views/Expressions.md

 # Expressions

-Expression commands takes argument which will be evaluated and result of expression replace theese commands in final document.
+Expression commands take argument which will be evaluated and result of expression replace theee commands in final document.

 ## Escaped value expression - \\(*\<expression\>*)